stallman-j/ekonomR/vignettes/raster-extraction-workflow.md

   extracted_out_filename <- paste0(country,"_",year,"_gadm-level_",gadm_level,"_daily_precip_example.rds")
 ```

+## Easy Extract

-Finally, get an sf data frame of these
+Finally, get an sf data frame with the `raster_extract_workflow` function, which conveniently wraps around either `terra::extract()` for points, or `exactextractr::exactextract()` for polygons and lines.

+There are some other options you can use, try seeing the help with `?raster_extract_workflow()` if your use-case differs a lot from this vignette.

 ``` r